-The state pension is a regular payment from the government made to pensioners.
+The state pension is a regular payment to pensioners from the government.

 What is state pension age?

 Use the Which?
-Money State pension age calculator to find out when you’ll be entitled to claim your state pension age is, use our calculator.
+Money State pension age calculator to find out when you’ll be entitled to claim your state pension.
 This uses your date of birth to calculate when you’ll hit state pension age, and an estimate of how much you should be entitled to.

 How much is the state pension?

 What do I need to know about the state pension?

 - You’ll have to pay tax on your pension if your total income (including work, income from property, private and state pensions) is more than your annual tax-free allowance.
 Personal allowances change each year and are dependent on age.
-For more details, see this page on the GOV.UK website.
+For more details, see the GOV.UK website.

 - If you decide to carry on working past the official retirement age, you can still claim your state pension.
 But if you choose to defer payments, this can increase the amount that you get when you do eventually claim.